svc333/overview/glossary/glossary.md

 An offering that {{site.data.keyword.IBM_notm}} makes available solely for evaluation and testing purposes, and might be unstable or not compatible with previous versions.
 An experimental offering can be discontinued with short notice.
 There are no warranties, SLAs or support provided, and experimental offerings are not intended for production use.

+### explainability
+{: #x9758663}

+The ability of human users to trace, audit, and understand predictions that are made in applications that use AI systems.

 ## F
 {: #glossf}